Public Pier — No Fishing License Required

 This pier itself has a friendly, clean, somewhat old-time touristy feel with white painted railings and light blue trim (similar to Crystal Pier in San Diego).
 I first fished this pier in the late 1960s with tepid results.
 However, since the ‘80s I have fished the pier almost yearly and have had consistently good results.

 As for the area, San Clemente has the feel of an old, Spanish-era, California town.
 Developer Ole Hanson’s vision was to develop a “Spanish village by the sea” and he built his town using Spanish architecture and Spanish names for the streets.
 To insure conformity, Hanson required in his deeds that new home construction “had to be Spanish-style houses of white stucco and handmade red tile roofs.”
 Given that San Clemente sits only eight miles from San Juan Capistrano, home to a famous mission and swallows that used to return each March, I’m a little surprised he didn’t have some sort of requirement for birds.
 Perhaps the doves of San Clemente?
+Certainly the doves of San Clemente would be better than the gulls of San Clemente (they’re just not the same!).

 But it worked; his town did have the feel of a Spanish village, if a somewhat upscale version.
 Many newspapers, including the Los Angeles Times, used the moniker “Spanish Village” to describe San Clemente well into the ‘40s.
 It’s no longer a village but a town that has been kept up and improved over the years.
-A plethora of beautiful homes, pricy condos, and expensive apartments all set amidst lovely gardens and stunning ocean views.
+A plethora of beautiful homes, pricey condos, and expensive apartments all set amidst lovely gardens and stunning ocean views.
 San Clemente was once the home of the “Western White House” when Nixon was President and it’s easy to see why the town was his choice.

 The pier itself is located down Avenida del Mar, the winding road that heads down to the sea from El Camino Real (The Royal Road).
 It’s a little difficult to find if you don’t know where to look (so follow the signs that indicate “pier”).